 Near the ferry pier is this small, busy place where locals and expats alike opt to eat at its outdoor tables in the warmer months.
 Chow...

 Mui Wo information

 Mui Wo (Plum Nest) was Lantau’s largest settlement before Tung Chung was born.
 Today this sleepy town functions as a shopping, eating and transport hub for the island's south side.
 The big draw for visitors is Silvermine Bay beach (銀礦灣), a decent stretch of sand with toilets and changing facilities just east of town.
 There's also a wet market with several seafood restaurants, as well as a number of local bars and eateries.

 There are several decent places to stay and eat in Mui Wo.
-Bikes can be hired from Friendly Bicycle Shop near the Park ‘n’ Shop supermarket.
+Friendly Bicycle Shop near the Park ‘n’ Shop supermarket rents bikes.